 - Represented the beneficiaries of a trust for the collection of an inter-family undocumented loan in the Adams County Court of Common Pleas.
 Justin navigated a complex set of facts and evidentiary issues, including that the initial balance of the loan having been incurred 30 years before and that the only surviving party to the loan with capacity was the debtor himself.
 The debtor argued that the loan was a gift, instead of a loan.
 The debtor also filed a cross claim against his ex-wife, who was one of the beneficiaries of the trust, claiming that she was responsible for any loan balance.
 After a trial, the judge confirmed the existence of the loan and awarded Justin’s client a $72,500 judgment.
 The judge also dismissed the cross claim against the ex-wife beneficiary, finding that she was not liable under the loan.

-- Helped represent a guardian overseeing an elderly individual with millions of dollars in assets.
+- Represented a guardian overseeing an elderly individual with significant assets.
 For years, the children of the individual battled over control of their mother’s assets by challenging her incapacity finding, often resulting in monthly orphan’s court proceedings.
 After convincing the trial court to maintain the incapacity finding and maintain the guardianship intact, the children took the appeal to the Pennsylvania Superior Court.
 After Justin argued before the appellate panel, the decision of the trial court was affirmed.

 - Represented a client in an action to recover her interest in a property she owned with her ex-husband.
 The ex-husband refused to sell the property or make payment to his ex-wife.
 His attorney raised various legal defenses to the sale or liquidation of the property.
 However, a trial court rejected the ex-husband’s defenses and ordered the property to be sold or the ex-wife’s interest liquidated.
 In response to the court’s order, the ex-husband made payment to the ex-wife in the amount of $120,000.